 Whatever happened to humility as a virtue and honesty as a prerequisite to pastoral ministry?

 What if you are not competent in the biblical languages?
-According to one of my professors at SBTS, who was considered an expert in the Greek language, find a reliable translation (KJV, NASB, ESV) and use it to diagram the text.
-(I’ll post more on diagramming a text in the future.)
+According to one of my professors at SBTS, who was considered an expert in the Greek language, find a strong translation (KJV, NASB, ESV) and use it to diagram the text.

 What about theological journals?
 This is another great source for research.
 I’d recommend subscribing to several journals (e.g., JETS, ISCA, JBL, etc.).
 You may not find what you are looking for in this month’s journal, but if you are disciplined enough to study ahead you can catalog material that can be used later.
 The journal articles do not form the content of your sermon but can be great tools for shaping your study and research.
 I would add to this category theological encyclopedias because they are (basically) a collection of theological articles.
 This is a significant financial investment because each one usually costs between $50 to $200.